 The best way to visit the main attraction is by cruise though.

-There are several cruises that go across Milford Sound but Southern Discoveries takes an hour cruise and has the option to go Kayaking on Milford Sound and visit the Discovery Centre.
+There are several cruises that go across Milford Sound but Southern Discoveries has a cruise and has the option to go kayaking on Milford Sound and visit the Discovery Centre too.

 In addition, we can personally vouch for Cruise Milford – they run a friendly, professional operation that’s second-to-none.

 When planning your trip to New Zealand make sure Milford Sound is on the top of your bucket list!